A Tractable Online Learning Algorithm for the Multinomial Logit Contextual Bandit: Introduction

-\textbf{Comparison with~\cite{filippi2010parametric}} Our setting deviates from the standard generalized linear bandit of~\cite{filippi2010parametric}, as in our setting reward due to an action (assortment) can be dependent on up to $K$ parameters ($\theta_*\cdot x_{t,i},\,i\in \mathcal{Q}_t$) instead of a single variable.
-Further, we focus on removing $\kappa$ multiplicative dependence from the regret bounds.
-This leads to an involved technical treatment in our work.
+\textbf{Comparison with~\cite{filippi2010parametric}} Our setting is different from the standard generalized linear bandit of~\cite{filippi2010parametric}.
+In our setting, the reward due to an action (assortment) can be dependent on up to $K$ variables ($\theta_*\cdot x_{t,i},\,i\in \mathcal{Q}_t$) instead of a single variable.
+Further, we focus on removing the multiplicative dependence on $\kappa$ from the regret bounds.
+This leads to a more involved technical treatment in our work.

-\textbf{Comparison with~\cite{oh2019thompson}} The Thompson Sampling based approach is inherently different from our \emph{In the face of uncertainty (OFU)} style Algorithm~\algotwo{}.
-However, the main result in~\cite{oh2019thompson} also utilizes a confidence set based analysis along the lines of~\cite{filippi2010parametric} and has the multiplicative $\kappa$ factor.
+\textbf{Comparison with~\cite{oh2019thompson}} The Thompson Sampling based approach is inherently different from our \emph{Optimism in the face of uncertainty (OFU)} style Algorithm~\algotwo{}.
+However, the main result in~\cite{oh2019thompson} also relies on a confidence set based analysis along the lines of~\cite{filippi2010parametric} but has a multiplicative $\kappa$ factor in the bound.

-\textbf{Comparison with~\cite{faury2020improved}} The authors in~\cite{faury2020improved} use a bonus term for optimization, and their algorithm takes complicated projections on the admissible log-odds.
-While we use the Bernstein-style concentration inequality as proposed by them, their results do not seem to extend directly to the MNL setting but require significantly more work.
-Further, our algorithm~\algotwo{} performs an optimistic parameter search for making decisions, instead of using a bonus term, which allow for a cleaner and shorter analysis.
+\textbf{Comparison with~\cite{faury2020improved}} \cite{faury2020improved} use a bonus term for optimization in each round, and their algorithm performs non-trivial projections on the admissible log-odds.
+While we do reuse the Bernstein-style concentration inequality as proposed by them, their results do not seem to extend directly to the MNL setting without requiring significantly more work.
+Further, our algorithm~\algotwo{} performs an optimistic parameter search for making decisions instead of using a bonus term, which allow for a cleaner and shorter analysis.

-\textbf{Comparison with~\cite{oh2021multinomial}} While the authors in~\cite{oh2021multinomial} provide a sharper bounds by a factor of $\tilde{\mathrm{O}}(\sqrt{d})$, they still the $\kappa$ multiplicative factor in their regret bounds.
+\textbf{Comparison with~\cite{oh2021multinomial}} While the authors in~\cite{oh2021multinomial} provide sharper bounds by a factor of $\tilde{\mathrm{O}}(\sqrt{d})$, they still retain the $\kappa$ multiplicative factor in their regret bounds.
 Their focus is on improving the dependence on the dimension parameter $d$ for the dynamic assortment optimization problem.
-Specifically, for the instances with $\kappa = \mathrm{O}(\sqrt{T})$, our Algorithm~\algotwo{} still enjoys a $\tilde{\mathrm{O}}(\sqrt{T})$ regret.

-\textbf{Comparison with~\cite{abeille2020instance}} Authors in~\cite{abeille2020instance} recently proposed the idea of convex relaxation of the confidence set for the more straightforward logistic bandit setting.
-We extend their construction to the MNL setting.
+\textbf{Comparison with~\cite{abeille2020instance}} ~\cite{abeille2020instance} recently proposed the idea of convex relaxation of the confidence set for the more straightforward logistic bandit setting.
+Our work can be viewed as an extension of their construction to the MNL setting.